bitmark-inc/bitmark-sdk-doc/source/includes/_action.md

 There are two ways to transfer a bitmark:

-- one-signature transfer
+- **direct transfer** (1-sig transfer): only requires sender's signature
-- two-signature transfer
+- **countersigned transfer** (2-sig transfer):requires both sender's and receiver's signature

-One-signature transfer is similar to sending emails, the sender does not get the consent from the receiver before sending a mail.
+Direct transfer is similar to sending emails, the sender does not get the consent from the receiver before sending a mail.

-Two-signature transfer is similar to express delivery, the receiver has the right to accept or reject the delivery of a package.
+Countersigned transfer is similar to express delivery, the receiver has the right to accept or reject the delivery of a package.
-The actual transfer won's take effect until the receiver explicitly provides the second signature, a.k.a. countersignature, as the consent.
+The actual transfer won't take effect until the receiver explicitly provides the second signature, a.k.a. countersignature, as the consent.

 <aside class="notice">
 A bitmark can be transferred only when its status is settled.
 </aside>

-## 1-sig transfer
+## Direct transfer

 ```javascript
 let params = Bitmark.newTransferParams(receiverAccountNumber, requireCounterSign = false);